Old-fashioned cucumbers and onions in vinegar is a refreshing cucumber salad that is quick and easy to make.

 If you like cucumbers, try this Summer Salad with Cucumbers and Feta

-Recipe Variations
+Recipe variations

-Zucchini and Onions Salad.
-Replace the cucumbers with thinly sliced zucchini or a combination of both sliced cucumbers and zucchini.
+Zucchini and Onions Salad – Replace the cucumbers with thinly sliced zucchini or a combination of both sliced cucumbers and zucchini.

-Cucumber and Onions with Tomatoes.
-Make a true summer salad, and add cherry tomatoes or tomato wedges to the salad.
+Tomatoes – Make a true summer salad, and add cherry tomatoes or tomato wedges to the salad.

-Change up the Herbs and use any combination of chopped fresh mint, fresh basil or fresh oregano.
+Herbs and use any combination of chopped fresh mint, fresh basil or fresh oregano.

 No!
 Do not drain the cucumbers before adding the vinegar.
 The water from the cucumbers will dilute the vinegar, and it can be adjusted by adding more water and sugar to taste.